subuser-security/subuser/docs/flaws.rst

 * Certain things involving sharing of data between applications, like the clipboard in `vim`, just won't work.

-* The security advantages of running x11 apps in docker is *very* iffy at best.
- - This will be fixed in the very near future.

 * DBUS/gsettings don't work between subusers.

 * Inheriting the $PWD is a generally shitty idea.
 If I run `vim` in my home dir, it can see and edit all of my files.
 The only security advantage is if I run `vim` in some subdirectory.